hassy/music_hipster/README.rst

 Use it to see how to do some of the common tasks in Spotify apps, or to get your own Music Hipster Score.

-License: MIT (see LICENSE file for details).
+License: MIT for all code (see LICENSE file for details), but not the images.

 Screenshot
 ----------